victorqribeiro/myChatBot/README.md

 ## Basic rules

 Right now there's only a few rules written.
-The bot can answer "what is your name", "how old are you", "what day is today" and "what day is tomorrow".
+The bot can answer "what is your name", "where do you live", "what day is today" and "what day is tomorrow".
 But you can, of course, increment that.

 ## How to write rules